Properties of an Aloha-like stability region: Polyhedral inner and outer bounds on

+As the number of users $n$ grows, however, these arbitrarily accurate polyhedral bounds will be computationally infeasible to obtain.
+This is in contrast with the root test (for the purpose of membership testing) and non-parametric bounds (collected in Table \ref{tab:voltable}), with the latter scaling with $n$ very well and only requiring simple computations.
+Moreover, it would be hard to gain geometric insight about $\Lambda$ from these bounds.

-Geometrically, the set $\Lpi (\pbf)$ is a generalized simplex bounded by the $n$ coordinate hyperplanes and the hyperplane with normal vector $\mathbf{1}-\pbf$.
-All such hyperplanes are tangent to $\partial\Lambda$ with a tangency point at $\xbf(\pbf)$ in \eqref{eq:xOfp} in Def.\ \ref{def:fOfdeltaxAndpOfdeltaxAndxOfp}.
-The following proposition asserts for each given $\pbf$ this set is an inner bound on $\Lambda$, indicates the $\pbf^{*}$ that achieves the largest volume bound over this family of inner bounds, and also computes the corresponding volume.
+All that said, as will be shown in the following proposition, using only a single ``best'' point on $\partial \Lambda$ induces a good inner bound.
+Specifically, Prop.\ \ref{prop:Lambdapi} given below asserts for each given $\pbf$ the set $\Lpi (\pbf)$ is an inner bound on $\Lambda$, indicates the $\pbf^{*}$ that achieves the largest volume bound over this family of inner bounds, and also computes the corresponding volume.

 \begin{proposition}[polyhedral inner bound] For each $\pbf \in \partial \Smc$, the set $\Lpi (\pbf)$ is an inner bound on $\Lambda$ for $n \geq 2$.
 Among these, the tightest is given when $\pbf = \pbf^{*} = \frac{1}{n} \mathbf{1}$, namely,